MikhailK89/portfolio_landing/README.md

 Also this page was adapted for different width values: 380px, 565px, 767px, 991px and 1199px.

-# Solving Slick slider problem
+# Solving Slick slider adaptive (resize) problem

 Slick slider has some features when using flex.
 If it is inside any block that has the property `display: flex`, then it begins to expand exponentially in width.
+And when you try to change the screen size the slider does not adapt to it.

 In this project the slider is used inside the modal window.
 ```css